Etruria89/RTI_Final/02_Ass_II/README_II.md

 ### Robot behaviour

-The robot behavior can be defined via the user interface selecting in between six possible differet choices:
+The robot behavior can be defined via the user interface selecting in between six possible different choices:
 - **[1]** The robot tries to reach a random target position selected between six different predefined spots.
 - **[2]** The robot tries to reach a user defined position selected between six different spots.
 - **[3]** The robot points to the closer wall and, once reached, it starts following it for a predefined amount of time.